-- 1 A minimum of 1 spare paddle - A towrope (of 25 metres minimum length by 12 mm diameter.
+- 1 A minimum of 1 spare paddle

+- A towrope (of 25 metres minimum length by 12 mm diameter.
 SILVER ROPE, tied to the forward wa'a (spreader), secured outside the covers and available for immediate use) for all events other than sprint events.
-In States where the maritime regulations require a tow rope be affixed to the canoe at all times (whether training or racing), this becomes the minimum AOCRA standard. - 3 2 bailers must be within the canoe. - 4 Storm covers are permitted at any time. - 5 A suitable PFD for all paddlers must be in the canoe.
-(Inflatable PFD's are not acceptable) - 6 In prevailing conditions, storm covers are to be fitted at the direction of the Race Director.
+In States where the maritime regulations require a tow rope be affixed to the canoe at all times (whether training or racing), this becomes the minimum AOCRA standard.

+- 3 2 bailers must be within the canoe.

+- 4 Storm covers are permitted at any time. - 5 A suitable PFD for all paddlers must be in the canoe.
+(Inflatable PFD's are acceptable, providing they have been inspected and approved by the Club per Rule 8.6) - 6 In prevailing conditions, storm covers are to be fitted at the direction of the Race Director.
 If a decision is made that storm covers are to be fitted before racing all teams must fit covers or will not be permitted to compete.